mmolta/Top-Song-Tweets/README.md

 ## How it Works

 Get the right information from a Twitter User:
-* A twitter user sends a message to the bot (format: ArtistName, Country)
+* A twitter user sends a message to the bot (format: ArtistName - Country)
-* The message is parsed to isolate the Artist and Country
+* The message is parsed to isolate the artist, country and user handle
 * Artist and Country are formatted and sent to the spotify_api_calls.js file

 Get the right information from Spotify:
-* Adhering to Spotify's Client Credentials Authentication flow, spotify_api_calls.js makes a request for the given artists top track in the given country
+* Using Spotify's Client Credentials Authentication flow, spotify_api_calls.js makes a request for the given artists top track in the given country
-* In the event where the artist or country aren't in Spotify's catalogue, the value of the top track is set to null.
-* The top track is exported in an object.
+* The top track, artistName, countryName and user handle are sent to the main file.

 Tweet it out:
-* If the top track is null, the bot will tweet 'Either ArtistName or CountryName aren't in Spotify's catalogue'
-* If the top track exists, the bot will tweet 'The current top song by ArtistName in CountryName is SongName'
+* the bot will tweet '@handle, the top song by ArtistName in CountryName is SongName'

+## How to use it

+* Send a tweet to @top_song_tweets with the format Band Name - CountryCode
+* Let me know about it so I can set up the server that powers the bot
+* This was made just for fun and to learn more about the Spotify API and Twitter API so it isn't always online.